splunk/imt-workshop/docs/otel/k3s.md

 # Deploying the OpenTelemetry Collector in Kubernetes

-* Use the Splunk Helm chart to install the OpenTelemetry Collector in K3s
+* Use the Splunk Helm chart to install the OpenTelemetry Collector in EKS
 * Explore your cluster in the Kubernetes Navigator

 ---